marchbox/intl-elements/README.md

 invisible to the accessibility tree.
 Most elements have their content as plain text, so screen readers can read through it with no problems.
-For all the `**toparts` elements and `intl-segmenter-segment` element, due to their purpose, they wrap content into many `<span>` elements in the shadow DOM, this could make screen readers read the content span by span.
+For all the `**toparts` elements and `intl-segmenter-segment` element, due to their purpose, they wrap content into many `<span>` elements in the Shadow DOM, this could make screen readers read the content span by span.
 So these elements mark the content container element with `aria-hidden="true"`, and use another visually invisible element to provide content for screen readers.